The match between you and MIT

 Alignment with MIT’s mission

-Remember that there are many ways to make the world better—we’re not looking for applicants to have cured all infectious disease in the world by the time they’re 15.
+MIT’s mission is to use science, technology, and other areas of scholarship to make the world better.
+Our community values excellence, openness, and fearless curiosity.
+Remember that there are many ways to make an impact—we’re not looking for applicants to have cured all infectious diseases in the world by the time they’re 15.
 Tutoring a single kid in math changes the world.
-Lobbying a senator to amend bad policy changes the world.
+Advocating for change when something doesn’t seem fair changes the world.
 There are thousands of examples.
+And no matter what you study at MIT, from economics to engineering, all undergraduate students will take foundational classes in math and science.

 Collaborative and cooperative spirit